GNOME/gtk/docs/reference/gtk/running.md

 list of input-methods, which GTK will try in turn until it finds one available on the system.

+### GTK_MEDIA

+Specifies what backend to load for #GtkMediaFile.
+The possible values depend on what options GTK was built with, and can include 'gstreamer', 'ffmpeg' and 'none'.
+If set to 'none', media playback will be unavailable.
+The special value 'help' can be used to obtain a list of all supported media backends.

 ### GTK_EXE_PREFIX

 If set, GTK uses `$GTK_EXE_PREFIX/lib` instead of the libdir